 The Austin State Hospital (ASH) Volunteer Services Council (VSC) was established in 1952 to support volunteer and donation programs at Austin State Hospital.
 Since its inception, the ASH VSC has worked to enrich the lives of patients receiving treatment for severe mental illness at ASH.
 As state funding priorities shift and fewer dollars become available, the VSC will continue to work to maintain support for important programs and services.
 Please visit our website for a list of what the VSC funds. www.ashvolunteer.org

-The fundraising arm for both The Blood Center of Central Texas and The Tissue Center of Central Texas, the center accepts financial contributions that play a critical role in both Centers' ability to purchase equipment, maintain facilities and provide programs, education and services to the Central Texas community.
+The Blood and Tissue Center of Central Texas accepts financial contributions that play a critical role in both Centers' ability to purchase equipment, maintain facilities and provide programs, education and services to the Central Texas community.

 The Brain Power 5K seeks to provide funding to the Dr. Marnie Rose Foundation for brain cancer research at the University of Texas MD Anderson Cancer Center as well as pediatric initiatives at Children’s Memorial Hermann Hospital.
 We wish to create an opportunity for Central Texas to celebrate the brain tumor survivors in our community and remember loved ones lost to this devastating disease.